wlads/reefpoints/source/posts/2014-05-31-building-an-ember-app-with-rails-part-4.md

 </ul>
 ```

-Now that we have a green test suite with our mocked out API let's the
+Now that we have a green test suite with our mocked out API let's add the
 real Rails endpoint.
 We'll start by generating a new Presentation model.
 Change to the `rails/` directory in your project and run `rails generate
 model presentation title:string speaker_id:integer`.